 Swanky, historic, and nationally recognized cocktail lounge

 Arguably the best bar in Milwaukee, Bryant's started in 1938 and hasn't lost steam yet.
 Several popular drinks that are now Wisconsin supper club classics, like the Pink Squirrel, were actually invented here.
 There are no drink menus, a move that's intended to prompt a conversation with the bartender -- which can help you find the perfect drink you never knew you wanted.
 Bar rules, like only patrons with a seat can get a drink, keep the atmosphere relaxed, even if there's a line out the door.

-A staple in its residential neighborhood, At Random really hasn't changed at all since opening decades ago.
-There are still shiny banquettes, fake flowers, retro light fixtures, and that all-encompassing red mood lighting.
+A staple in its residential neighborhood, At Random really hasn't changed at all since opening decades ago, even with a recent new owner.
+There are still shiny tufted banquettes, vintage light fixtures, and that all-encompassing red mood lighting.
 Drinks are of two varieties: with or without ice cream.
-Ice cream drinks will get you mounds of whipped cream and a cookie around the straw, while most other drinks are Tiki-influenced, complete with paper umbrellas, or are served in a huge bowl for sharing.
-Don't be that guy trying to order a beer in here -- they don't even carry any.
+There are pages of ice cream drinks in the menu, and all will get you mounds of whipped cream and a cookie around the straw.
+The giant Tiki Love Bowls are back too for your group's sharing pleasure.

 In a city where winter can last five grueling months, it's no surprise that a vacation-like Tiki bar is popular.
 The interior of Foundation is exactly what you'd expect: bamboo, fish tanks, surfboards, and seashells in copious quantities.
 Drinks come in ceramic barrels, volcanoes, and little replicas of those giant stone mo'ai heads, and are filled with rums, fruit juice, and ginger beer.
 This spot can get crowded, but if you snag one of the secluded booths in the back, you'll feel like a VIP.